This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Chop the potatoes into quarters and place them in a small saucepan.
-Add the milk, cream, garlic, and coriander and stir.
-Add a little extra milk or cream if the potatoes are not almost completely covered by the liquid.
+• Cut the potatoes into quarters and place them in a small saucepan.
+Add the milk, cream, garlic, and coriander.
+The potatoes should be almost fully covered; add a little more milk or cream if needed.

 Notes